pingcap/tidb-operator/en/backup-to-aws-s3-using-br.md

 ### Prerequisites for scheduled full backup

-The prerequisites for the scheduled full backup is the same with the [prerequisites for ad-hoc full backup](#prerequisites-for-ad-hoc-full-backup).
+The prerequisites for the scheduled full backup is the same as the [prerequisites for ad-hoc full backup](#prerequisites-for-ad-hoc-full-backup).

 ### Process of scheduled full backup